 Piasu [ピアス] came from Piercing but in the Japanese language it mainly refers to earrings and ear piercings.

-Manshon [マンション] comes from English mansion.
-In the Japanese language, this word is not used to refer to a mansion, but a set of buildings or a condominium.
-Japanese mansion can be taiteitaku [大邸宅] or simply teitaku [邸宅].
+manshon [マンション] comes from the English mansion.
+In the Japanese language this word is not used to refer to a mansion, but a group of buildings or a condominium.
+Mansion in Japanese can be taiteitaku [大邸宅] or simply teitaku [邸宅].

-Paato [パート] is rarely used as a “part” for dividing things, paato is more used in Japanese to refer to part-time jobs.
-Equivalent to English part-timer.
+paato [パート] is rarely used as a “part” for dividing things up, paato is mostly used in Japanese to refer to part-time jobs.
+Equivalent to part-timer English.

-Shiiro [シール] comes from the English seal meaning seal, in Japanese shiiro is used for adhesives.
+Shiiro [シール] comes from the English seal which means seal, in Japanese shiiro is used for stickers.
 If you want to talk about stamps we use the terms hanko [判子] sutanpu [スタンプ] and inkan [印鑑].

-Tarento [タレント] comes from English talent or Portuguese talent, but in the Japanese language it refers to TV personalities and talents.
-If we want to talk about some talent or skill we use the expression sainou [才能] and some others.
+tarant [タレント] comes from English talent or Portuguese talent, but in Japanese it refers to TV personalities and talents.
+If we want to talk about some talent or ability, we use the expression sainou [才能] and some others.

-I hope you enjoyed this article.
-Do you know another false cognate in Japanese that did not appear in this article?
-If you do, leave it in the comments.
-If you liked the article, be sure to share it with friends!
+Hope you enjoyed this article.
+Do you know of another false Japanese cognate that did not appear in this article?
+If you know, leave it in the comments.
+If you liked the article, be sure to share it with your friends!